tdryer/hangups/docs/proto.rst

 SelfPresenceNotification
 ------------------------

-Notifies the status of other clients and mood.
+Notifies the status of other clients and status message.

 ============================== ====== ====================== ======== ===========
 Field                          Number Type                   Label    Description